wp-plugins/highlight-search-terms/readme.txt

 = What does it do? =

 This low impact plugin uses only two action hooks, **init** to insert the jQuery library (already included in your WordPress package) and **wp_head** to add a custom jQuery extension to your page source code.
-The jQuery extension that runs after the page has loaded, wraps all found search terms on that page in `<span class="hilite term-N"> ... </span>` tags, where N is a number starting with 0 for the first term used in the search phrase increasing 1 for each additional term used.
+The jQuery extension that runs after the page has loaded, finds all search terms on that page inside each div with class `hentry` and wraps them in `<span class="hilite term-N"> ... </span>` tags.
+Note that N is a number starting with 0 for the first term used in the search phrase increasing 1 for each additional term used.
 A (part of a) search phrase wrapped in quotes is considered as a single term.

 = What do I need to do? =

 There are _no_ configuration options and there is _no_ predefined highlight styling.
-You are completely free to define any CSS styling rule in your themes Stylesheet, style.css, to get a result that fits your theme best.
+You are completely free to define any CSS styling rules in your themes Stylesheet, style.css, to get a result that fits your theme best.
 You can find basic instructions and CSS examples under the [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/) tab.

+In most up to date themes (including WP's own Default theme) post and page content is shown inside a div with class `hentry`.
+This means only search terms found in post and page content are highlighted.
+Not search terms that accidentaly show in the page header, sidebar or footer.
+If your current theme does not do this (yet) this plugin will not work for you out of the box.
+See the last of the [FAQ's](http://wordpress.org/extend/plugins/highlight-search-terms/faq/) for ways to make it work.

 == Installation ==

 To make it work, you will need to take two steps.
 (I) A normal installation and activation procedure _and_ (II) editing your Theme Stylesheet to contain your personal highlight styling rules.

-I. Use the slick search and install feature (Plugins -> Add New) in your WP2.7+ admin section _or_ follow these basic steps.
+**I.** Use the slick search and install feature (Plugins -> Add New) in your WP2.7+ admin section _or_ follow these basic steps.

 - Download archive and unpack.
 - Upload (and overwrite) the /highlight-search-terms/ folder and its content to the /plugins/ folder.
 - Activate plugin on the Plug-ins page

-II.
-Add at least _one_ new rule to your themes styleheet (style.css) to style highlightable text.
+**II.** Add at least _one_ new rule to your themes styleheet (style.css) to style highlightable text.

 For example use `.hilite { background:#D3E18A; }` to get a moss green background on search terms found in the content section (not header, sidebar or footer; assuming your Theme uses a div with class "hentry").